Leo-Simpson/c-lasso/paper/paper.md

 (aka proximal gradient descent) algorithm to handle an additional linear equality constraint via projection.
 In the absence of a linear constraint, the method reduces to FB.

 - Projection-free primal-dual splitting method (*PF-PDS*):
-This algorithm is a special case of an algorithm proposed in [@Combettes:2012] (Eq.4.5) and also belongs to the class of proximal splitting algorithms.
+This algorithm is a special case of an algorithm proposed in [@Combettes:2012] (Eq.
+4.5) and also belongs to the class of proximal splitting algorithms.
 The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
 In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.